-When directed by the concerned Watch Commander or Unified Commander, RACR/DOC should be contacted to fulfill requests for buses.
-The RACR/DOC will contact the Los Angeles Department of Transportation (LADOT) at (818) 752-5120.
+When directed by the concerned Watch Commander or Unified Commander, DOC/RACR should be contacted to fulfill requests for buses.
+The DOC/RACR will contact the LADOT at (818) 752-5120.
 The LADOT will be the coordinator for bus services and will make the appropriate notifications to MTA, LAUSD, or other contracted entities.
 All requests for transportation assets will include the any requirements for accessible transportation assets.

 The Los Angeles Department of Recreation and Parks (RAP) shall be the first point of contact for all sheltering requests.
-This request is facilitated by the RACR/DOC to RAP.
+This request is facilitated by the DOC/RACR to RAP.
 The RAP arranges for housing and shelter facilities for persons rendered homeless as a result of a local emergency.
 The American Red Cross, LAUSD, the Salvation Army and other governmental agencies assist by providing food, clothing, shelter, registration, information service, and rehabilitation to individuals affected by a local emergency.

 All shelters must be compliant to accommodate people with disabilities and others with access and functional needs.
-RAP maintains a list of City-approved shelter locations and shall be contacted for all shelter requests.
+The RAP maintains a list of City-approved shelter locations and shall be contacted for all shelter requests.

-Note: Contact RACR/DOC to request an evacuation site/center.
-The RACR/DOC will facilitate any requests for the Red Cross, LAUSD, RAP and other agencies.
+NOTE: Contact DOC/RACR to request an evacuation site/center.
+The DOC/RACR will facilitate any requests for the Red Cross, LAUSD, RAP and other agencies.
 All evacuation site/centers shall be coordinated through RAP by contacting the Emergency Preparedness Liaison, Brian Lam, at (213) 822-9805 or Park Ranger Dispatch at (323) 644-6661.

-When directed by the concerned Watch Commander or Unified Commander, RACR/DOC should be contacted to fulfill requests for buses.
-The RACR/DOC will contact the Los Angeles Department of Transportation (LADOT) at (818) 752-5120.
+When directed by the concerned Watch Commander or Unified Commander, DOC/RACR should be contacted to fulfill requests for buses.
+The DOC/RACR will contact the LADOT at (818) 752-5120.
 The LADOT will be the coordinator for bus services and will make the appropriate notifications to MTA, LAUSD, or other contracted entities.
 Ensure transportation requests include accessible transportation.
 Consider the types of facilities that have been evacuated and their transportation requirements, such as a hospital, assisted living facility or nursing home.
 Request any necessary additional buses with wheelchair access.
 If the need arises for specific resources for an evacuation, such as an ambulance or medical staff or the LAFD Access and Functional Needs Task Force, officers shall immediately notify the Evacuation Branch Manager or the Operations Section Chief of the situation.
-Absent compromised life safety, service animals, critical lifesaving durable medical equipment, and assistive technology should be transported with an evacuated individual on the evacuee transport vehicle.
+Absent compromised life safety, service animals, critical life-saving durable medical equipment, and assistive technology should be transported with an evacuated individual on the evacuee transport vehicle.
 Be prepared to provide the following information or assistance:

-- Approximate number of people and above listed items to be evacuated; - Pick-up point; - Drop-off point at appropriate shelter or evacuation center; - Ingress/egress routes; - Any problems that may be encountered; and - Compliance with request for a police escort, if required.
+- Approximate number of people and above-listed items to be evacuated; - Pick-up point; - Drop-off point at appropriate shelter or evacuation center; - Ingress/egress routes; - Any problems that may be encountered; and - Compliance with request for a police escort, if required.